schollz/quotation-explorer/README.md

 ```
 git clone https://github.com/schollz/quotation-explorer.git
 cd quotation-explorer
-tar -xvzf quotations.db.tar.gz
 go get github.com/boltdb/bolt/...
 go get gopkg.in/cheggaaa/pb.v1
 go build
-./quotation-explorer
+./quotation-explorer       (this will load the quotations.json into db)
+./quotation-explorer       (this will now run the app!)
 ```

 ## Usage

 Open a web browser and explore quotations!
+Explore over 200,000 quotes, with the click of a mouse.

 ## More information

-The quotations are stoed in the BoltDB `quotations.db` which is archived in the repo.
-The quotations are stored in a bucket `data` and indexed in a bucket `index`.
+The quotations are stored in the BoltDB `quotations.db`.
+The quotations themselves are stored in a bucket `data` and indexed in a bucket `index`.

 ## License